guyewhite/guyewhite.github.io/_posts/2022-10-01-how-to-create-a-kontakt-7-instrument.md

     ![kontakt splash screen with many libraries](/assets/2022-10-01-how-to-create-a-kontakt-7-instrument/001.png "kontakt splash screen")

-  * Next, click the file icon and then select `new instrument`.
+  * Next, click the file icon and then select `New instrument`.

     ![kontakt splash screen with menu open creating new instrument](/assets/2022-10-01-how-to-create-a-kontakt-7-instrument/002.png "kontakt new instrument")